-In Chicago, the boundary continues three miles west of Vincennes until it reaches 67th Street, where it returns to the lake shore along the southern boundary of Jackson Park.
+From Crawford Avenue into Chicago, the boundary continues three miles west of Vincennes until it reaches 67th Street, where it returns to the lake shore along the southern boundary of Jackson Park.
 It therefore includes the bulk of the "Greater Calumet" and "Greater Stony Island" regions of the City's new Chicago Neighborhood Now planning initiative, which clusters the City's original 1930s non-overlapping planning and statistical Community Areas into functional planning regions.